Sub-Tech/svg-progress-steps/readme.md

 # svg-progress-steps

-Micro library for dynamically updating progress using svgs and js
+A zero dependency 7KB micro library for dynamically updating progress using svgs and js

 #### Why
 Could not find a library that allowed partial step completeness.
 Pure css versions have issues when background colour on parent is set, sending the :after line to be hidden